hyperledger/indy-hipe/text/dkms/dkms-v4.md

 ## 1.1.
 Overview

 DKMS (Decentralized Key Management System) is a new approach to cryptographic key management intended for use with blockchain and distributed ledger technologies (DLTs) where there are no centralized authorities.
 DKMS inverts a core assumption of conventional [PKI (public key infrastructure)](https://en.wikipedia.org/wiki/Public_key_infrastructure) architecture, namely that public key certificates will be issued by centralized or federated [certificate authorities](https://en.wikipedia.org/wiki/Certificate_authority) (CAs).
-With DKMS, the initial "root of trust" for all participants is any distributed ledger that supports a new form of root identity record called a DID (decentralized identifier).
+With DKMS, the initial "root of trust" for all participants is any distributed ledger or decentralized protocol that supports a new form of root identity record called a DID (decentralized identifier).

-A DID is a globally unique identifier that is generated cryptographically and self-registered with the identity owner’s choice of a DID-compatible distributed ledger so no central registration authority is required.
+A DID is a globally unique identifier that is generated cryptographically and self-registered with the identity owner’s choice of a DID-compatible distributed ledger or decentralized protocol so no central registration authority is required.
 Each DID points to a DID document—a JSON or JSON-LD object containing the associated public verification key(s) and addresses of services such as off-ledger agent(s) supporting secure peer-to-peer interactions with the identity owner.
 For more on DIDs, see the [DID Primer](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-spring2018/blob/master/topics-and-advance-readings/did-primer.md).
+For more on peer-to-peer interactions, see the [DID Communications explainer](https://github.com/hyperledger/indy-hipe/blob/b0708395/text/0003-did-comm/README.md).

 Since no third party is involved in the initial registration of a DID and DID document, it begins as "trustless".
 From this starting point, trust between DID-identified peers can be built up through the exchange of [verifiable credentials](https://www.w3.org/2017/vc/charter.html)—credentials about identity attributes that include cryptographic proof of authenticity of authorship.
 These proofs can be verified by reference to the issuer’s DID and DID document.
 For more about verifiable credentials, see the [Verifiable Credentials Primer](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-spring2018/blob/master/topics-and-advance-readings/verifiable-credentials-primer.md).